isomerpages/singhealth-gkps/index.md

   - infopic:
       title: Patient Safety
       subtitle: World Health Organization
-      description: Focusing on patient safety and healthcare systems linkages to eliminate preventable harm to improve patient safety and health outcomes at the point of care.
+      description: Focusing on patient safety and health care systems linkages to eliminate preventable harm to improve patient safety and health outcomes at the point of care.
       button: CLICK HERE